-b) The scope of the incentives is limited to delay causes related to ATC capacity, ATC routing, ATC staffing, ATC equipment, airspace management and Yes special events with the codes C, R, S, T, M and P of the ATFCM user manual.
+b) The scope of the incentives is limited to delay causes related to ATC capacity, ATC routing, ATC staffing, ATC equipment, airspace management and special events with the codes C, R, S, T, M and P of the ATFCM user manual.
 If yes, provide below a justification for this decision and an explanation of how the pivot values are calculated.
-In addition to the desire to specify a penalty-only incentive scheme that disincentives worse performance, the pivot value has been set at zero based on I nistoric levels of ANSP-attributable ATFM delay.